roysubs/custom_bash/README.md

 When you restart the instance, VS Code sessions will not reconnect, but just close VS Code (it will cache the scripts).
 When you restart
 VS Code (e.g. `code .`) against the same files, VS Code will reopen with a connection to the scripts and you can continue.

+# Terminating/Rebooting WSL sessions, and Systemd incompatibility

+You can terminate a single WSL instance from PowerShell as follows (will terminate the Hyper-V VN immediately):
-Terminate a single WSL instance: `wsl -t <distro-name>   # or --terminate`
+`wsl -t <distro-name>   # or --terminate`

-Does it restart immediately?
+You can also terminate a WSL session from its own console as WSL imports the whole Windows PATH so that you can run all Windows binaries, but you have to fully specify the name of a binary (so must use `wsl.exe` and not just `wsl`), so to terminate a WSL session, use:
+`wsl.exe -t <distro-name>`

-Note that `sudo reboot` does not work and generates the following error:
+Note that `sudo reboot` does not work (as it is part of systemd which does not exist on *any* WSL distro).
+It will generate the following error:
 `   System has not been booted with systemd as init system (PID 1).
 Can't operate.`
 `   Failed to connect to bus: Host is down`
 `   Failed to talk to init daemon.`
-This is because WSL does not use systemd, and so this also applies to all systemd actions such as `systemctl start` etc. More on this [here](https://linuxhandbook.com/system-has-not-been-booted-with-systemd/).
+All systemd actions will fail, e.g. `systemctl start` etc. More on this [here](https://linuxhandbook.com/system-has-not-been-booted-with-systemd/).
+Also look at `echo $PATH` to see that all Windows paths are imported (this happens at session startup).

+Kill all WSL instances: `Get-Service LxssManager | Stop-Service`   (then same again but with ` | Start-Service` to start again)
+Restart all instances:  `Get-Service LxssManager | Restart-Service`

 **[WSL2-Hacks](https://github.com/shayne/wsl2-hacks)**
 https://stackoverflow.com/questions/55579342/why-systemd-is-disabled-in-wsl

-Kill all WSL instances: `Get-Service LxssManager | Stop-Service`   (then same again but with ` | Start-Service` to start again)
-Restart all instances:  `Get-Service LxssManager | Restart-Service`

 To make all new distros install as v2:
 `wsl --set-default-version 2`